kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Cons:
 - Requires long-term checkpointing to track container allocation
-- Extra risk in assuming nothing outside the node ever needs to know container-level allocated resources.
+- Extra risk in assuming nothing outside the node ever needs to know container-level allocated resources, such as for hierarchical or container/task level scheduling.
+- No observability into container allocation
+- No recourse if erroneous values are reported by the runtime